 Although the Percys have gathered a formidable group of allies around them—leaders of large rebel armies from Scotland and Wales as well as powerful English nobles and clergymen who have grievances against King Henry—the alliance has begun to falter.
 Several key figures announce that they will not join in the effort to overthrow the king, and the danger that these defectors might alert King Henry of the rebellion necessitates going to war at once.

 Heeding his father’s request, Harry returns to the palace.
 King Henry expresses his deep sorrow and anger at his son’s behavior and implies that Hotspur’s valor might actually give him more right to the throne than Prince Harry’s royal birth.
 Harry decides that it is time to reform, and he vows that he will abandon his wild ways and vanquish Hotspur in battle in order to reclaim his good name.
 Drafting his tavern friends to fight in King Henry’s army, Harry accompanies his father to the battlefront.

 The civil war is decided in a great battle at Shrewsbury.
 Harry boldly saves his father’s life in battle and finally wins back his father’s approval and affection.
 Harry also challenges and defeats Hotspur in single combat.
 King Henry’s forces win, and most of the leaders of the Percy family are put to death.
 Falstaff manages to survive the battle by avoiding any actual fighting.

 Powerful rebel forces remain in Britain, however, so King Henry must send his sons and his forces to the far reaches of his kingdom to deal with them.
-When the play ends, the ultimate outcome of the war has not yet been determined; one battle has been won, but another remains to be fought (Shakespeare’s sequel to this play, 2 Henry IV, begins where 1 Henry IV leaves off).
+When the play ends, the ultimate outcome of the war has not yet been determined; one battle has been won, but another remains to be fought (Shakespeare’s sequel to this play, Henry IV, Part 2, begins where Henry IV, Part 1 leaves off).